 - There will be no fishing before or after tournament hours.

-- Daily catch forms must be turned in to the scorekeeper by the angler no later than 4:30PM each fishing day.
+- If you are reporting a catch please bring your DAILY CATCH FORM to the scorekeeper no later than 4:30PM each fishing day.
+Please have photos of the catch on the provided measuring device available.
 Scorekeeper will be located upstairs in the restaurant at Hurricane Hole.

 - IGFA rules apply to all fly tackle and leaders except where otherwise stated within these rules.